astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 The **Maturity Radar** tab is for organizations that want to self-assess their cyber security maturity against a known framework.

+> Self-assessment only.
+This is assistive and does not represent certification, compliance, or legal advice.

 ### What Is It?

 A **radar chart** that visually shows your maturity score across key domains (e.g., ACSC Essential Eight or NIST CSF).